Discovery Turbo (United States): As Discovery HD Theater

-As Velocity/Motor Trend
+As Velocity/Motor Trend/Discovery Turbo

 Event coverage

 In 2015, Discovery acquired the broadcast rights to Barrett-Jackson's automobile auctions, previously held by Fox Sports.
 Chris Jacobs and Ray Evernham of AmeriCARna hosted the Barrett-Jackson Live broadcasts on Discovery and Velocity, joined by Rick DeBruhl, Mike Joy, and Steve Magnante.
 The rights moved to A&E Networks in 2020; in October 2021, Motor Trend Group subsequently reached an agreement with Mecum Auctions beginning in 2022, succeeding its agreement with the soon-to-be-defunct NBCSN.

 In April 2018, it was announced that Discovery and Motor Trend Group had acquired the North American broadcast rights to the FIA World Endurance Championship, beginning with the 2018-19 "super season", also replacing Fox Sports.
 The first and last hours of most events are televised by Motor Trend (with the entire events streaming on Motor Trend digital platforms), and there is live flag-to-flag television coverage of the 1000 Miles of Sebring and 24 Hours of Le Mans.
 The broadcasts are produced by Eurosport, Discovery's pan-European sports network.